CrosschainRiskFramework/CrosschainRiskFramework.github.io/docs/framework/20categories/20architecture/token-bridges.md

 From a design perspective, there are two inherent risks that this model creates: 1) funds locked on a source network create sizable honeypots that attract malicious actors 2) synthetic assets carry a perpetual risk for token holders.
 This risk is often hidden from token holders because bridge-specific synthetic assets are usually not distinctly identified as such.

-*Considerations:*
+**Considerations:**
+The following are essential considerations for [*Users*](../../01intro/introduction.md#stakeholders) and [*Token Holders*](../../01intro/introduction.md#stakeholders)

+- Are synthetic assets clearly labeled and identifiable?
-- Are there alternatives to using this model for the specific asset? i.e., is there a natively issued version of the asset on the destination network that could be used instead?
+- Are there alternatives to using this model for the specific asset? i.e., is there another version of the asset (or a substitute asset) that is natively issued on the destination and could be used instead of the bridge-wrapped asset?
-- Are synthetic assets clearly labeled and identifiable to users?
+- Transaction Failure Scenarios:
+    - Does the protocol ensure atomicity of crosschain transactions?
+    - If not, how are failed transactions handled?
-- How is the atomicity of the crosschain mechanism ensured?
-Does this introduce new trusted intermediaries (admins and bridge operators) to resolve failed transactions?
+    - Do refunds require trusted intermediaries (admins and bridge operators)?
+- How efficiently are refunds processed?
 - What are the trust assumptions and security properties of the underlying messaging protocol?

 #### Burn and Mint